-What you might not know is that The Green Man, also known as Charlie No-Face, was a real person -- a man named Raymond Robinson.
+What you might not know is that The Green Man, also known as Charlie No-Face, was a real person — a Pennsylvania man named Raymond Robinson.

 If you grew up in the 1950s and 60s in Western Pennsylvania, chances are you’ve heard the legend of The Green Man, the no-faced man who stalks remote streets at night.